rweigel/stats/notes.md

 ## Definition of Probability

 > The term probability refers to the study of randomness and uncertainty.
-In any situation in which one of a number of possible outcomes may occur, the discipline of probability provides methods for quantifying the chances, or likeli- hoods, associated with the various outcomes.
+In any situation in which one of a number of possible outcomes may occur, the discipline of probability provides methods for quantifying the chances, or likelihoods, associated with the various outcomes.
 (Devore p 50)

 > Given an experiment and a sample space $\mathcal{S}$, the objective of probability is to assign to each event $A$ a number $P(A)$, called the probability of the event $A$, which will give a precise measure of the chance that $A$ will occur.
 (Devore p 55)

+> A statistical probability is thus the limiting value of the relative frequency with which some event occurs.
+(Bulmer p 4)

 ## Experiment